ytzhong/RVweights/readme.md

 2. Joint_full_weights.tar.gz contains weights trained from joint models (CVs and RVs)
 3. RV_full_weights.tar.gz contains weights trained from RVs-only models

-After unziping the files, there are multiple .RDat files with the name of genes (official symbol).
+After unziping the files, there are multiple .RDat files with the names of genes (official symbol).

 In each .RDat file, there are three components:
 1. bimfile: contains the SNP location (hg19), reference allele, and alternative allele